 Dr. Caroline Edmonds and her team performed a study testing the affects of dehydration on brain performance and mood.
 They found that those who drank water before performing a cognitive test had 14% increased reaction time compared to those who did not drink water.
 In addition to their decreased cognitive performance, those who were dehydrated reported being more confused and tense than those who drank water.

 So, how much water should you be drinking a day to make sure your brain can function well?
-You may have heard that 8 cups of water a day is the golden standard.
+You may have heard that 8 cups of water a day is the gold standard for hydration.
 New research from the Institute of Medicine (IOM), however, suggests that the average woman should be drinking about 74 ounces or about 9 cups per day, and the average man should be drinking about 101 ounces or about 13 cups per day.

 According to the Mayo Clinic, infants and children, older adults, people with chronic illnesses, and people who work or exercise outside are at greater risk of dehydration and should take extra caution to make sure they are getting enough fluids each day.